Islam-Made-Easy/ime-api/README.md

     GET /api/questions/filter: Filter questions based on custom criteria.
     GET /api/questions/random: Get random questions.

+For detailed information on each endpoint and their request/response formats, refer to the [API Documentation](https://github.com/Islam-Made-Easy/ime-api/wiki/API-Documentation).

 ## Testing

 You can run tests for the API using the following command: